 Blood alcohol levels have a direct correlation to inebriation, but traces of marijuana in users’ systems have no direct link with how high they are.
 As a result, the blood and urine tests upon which a DUI marijuana is based are inaccurate.
 This made sense when all marijuana was illegal.
 Any sign of marijuana in blood or urine was proof positive of consumption.
 Medical marijuana users, however, have a legal right to their medication.
 The testing system cannot reveal whether a user is inebriated or not, which is the entire basis of a DUI charge.

 This means police often arrest and charge users for driving under the influence, even if the user hasn’t had any marijuana in days.
 Traces in your system may last for a week or more.
 Even if you block out your daily schedule to avoid driving under the influence, life will force you to leave your home eventually.

 False positives play into prosecutors’ and judges’ political stances.
-Bias in the court system is inevitable, especially since marijuana use is so new and controversial.
+Bias in the court system is inevitable, especially since the legalization of marijuana use is so new and controversial.
 Prepare yourself to battle not only the law but also public opinion.
 In order to win cases based on false positives from drug tests, you should choose an attorney in advance.
 Medical marijuana is an essential factor in your health and wellness.
 Established bias may threaten your rights as a patient.

 To combat this bias, you will need an expert attorney.
 Leon Matchin is a proven defender of medical marijuana users.
 He has the tools and experience to give you justice.
 If you need an attorney right away, contact him at 732-887-2479, or email him at [email protected].
 To learn more about Leon Matchin, visit attorneyleonmatchin.com.